Rankings-Dependent Preferences: A Real Goods Matching Experiment: Experimental Design

 Our experimental design allows us to measure each participant's rankings with respect to fundamental value, because the fundamental values are elicited in Phase I. This gives our second testable hypothesis.

-\begin{hyp} Participants will submit preferences in Phase II that are truthful with respect to fundamental values as measured by the elicitation in Phase I more in RSD than in Boston. \end{hyp}
+\begin{hyp} Participants will submit preferences in Phase II that are truthful with respect to fundamental values as measured by the elicitation in Phase I weakly more in RSD than in Boston. \end{hyp}

 Theorem \ref{thmtt} only discusses the truth-telling equilibrium.
 It may of course be that truth-telling is not an equilibrium of either Boston or RSD: Once rankings-dependent utility is introduced, even in RSD, an agent may want to deviate from truthful reporting in order to obtain the additional rankings-dependent utility term $\rho(1)$.
-Even in this case, however, we still expect more agents to misreport by ranking $x_2$ first in the Boston mechanism, because of the ``double incentives'' to do so (see (1) and (2) above).
+Even in this case, however, we still expect more agents to misreport by ranking $x_2$ first in the Boston mechanism, for similar reasons as for Theorem \ref{thmtt}.
 This is formalized in the next theorem.

 \begin{thm} Suppose the preference assumption holds.
 Then, in any equilibrium of RSD, weakly more agents rank good $x_1$ first in their preference list than in any equilibrium of Boston. \end{thm}